Skip to Main Content

 “While banks offer convenience and higher loan amounts, they might also have higher fees and interest rates compared to credit unions, which are member-owned and often provide more favorable terms,” says Sean Briscoe, Director of Products and Payments at Alliant Credit Union.

-For example, banks charge an average interest rate of 12.03% for a three-year personal loan, while credit unions charge 10.80% on average, according to the National Credit Union Administration (NCUA).
+For example, banks charge an average interest rate of 12.06% for a three-year personal loan, while credit unions charge an average of 10.72%, according to the National Credit Union Administration (NCUA).
 Rates on credit union loans are currently capped at 18%, while maximum bank loan rates may range higher.

 Although the Federal Credit Union Act generally limits interest rates on personal loans to 15%, the NCUA board has the ability to raise the limit temporarily.
-The current 18% cap is set to expire in March 2026.
+The NCUA board voted to raise this rate to 18%, which is the current cap — it's set to expire in March 2026.

 Credit unions may also have less stringent eligibility requirements for personal loans than banks.
 Credit unions require membership, however.
 It's often free to join, but you may need to meet certain requirements, such as living in a certain location or being a member of a specific profession.